tommasoresti/turingjs/README.md

 * pointer increment (>, <, _)
 * next state to jump to

-This machine start always from state `0`
+This machine start always from state `0`, pointing to position `0` in the stream.

 The stream bounds are indicated by `'#'`